chehao2628/ImprovedCasper/README.md

 # ImprovedCasper
 This is a individual project.
 A structure 'Improved Casper' based on the Casper (Treadgold and Gedeon, 1997) Algorithm.
 Casper is an improved version of Cascor (Cascade Correlation) which is a Neural Network structure (Fahlman and Lebiere, 1990) is produced.
 The techniques used in original Casper algorithm are old claimed 20 years ago.
 In this project, I applied state-of-art techniques to improve the Casper Algorithm.
 The Dataset SFEW(Static Facial Expressions in the Wild) was used to evaluate Improved Casper.
 This project implemented with Pytorch.

-This project implemented a improved Casper learning algorithm introduced in submitted paper "Empirical Evaluation of Improved Casper Learning Algorithm on Emotion Recognition".
+Input of Network: 10 classes
+output of Network: 7 classes

-Run FullyConnectedNetwork.py to measure Fully connected neural network with K fold validation on SFEW Dataset.
+Run FullyConnectedNetwork.py to measure Fully connected neural network with K fold validation on Dataset.
 Run KfoldMain.py to measure improved Casper with K fold validation on SFEW Dataset.

 Note: Run KfoldMain.py is high time cost.
 Run SimpleMain.py can test without cross validation.

-Techniques mentioned in submitted paper are implemented as following:
+Techniques are implemented as following:

 Add Noise: in Class DataFrameDataset() of python file Dataloader.py Z-score transformation: in Function normalization() of python file Dataloader.py